Sardonyx001/sardonyx001.github.io/content/blog/hello-world/index.md

 ---
 title: Hello World
-date: "2015-05-01T22:12:03.284Z"
+date: "2023/06/20"
 description: "Hello World"
 ---

-This is my first post on my new fake blog!
-How exciting!

-I'm sure I'll write a lot more interesting things in the future.
+This is my first blog post ever.
+I have always wanted to blog ever since i got my own computer and internet in elementary school.
+And to think right now I actually have the technical capabilities to develop, build and host my own blog is insane to me.

 Oh, and here's a great quote from this Wikipedia on [salted duck eggs](https://en.wikipedia.org/wiki/Salted_duck_egg).